tlswg/tls13-spec/draft-ietf-tls-tls13.md

 with three distinct transcripts.

-If a given secret is not available, then the 0-value consisting of a string of L 0s is used.
+If a given secret is not available, then the 0-value consisting of a string of L zeroes is used.

 ## Updating Traffic Keys and IVs {#updating-traffic-keys}